 Coach of the Year

-Each year the CA recognises one coach who has, in the opinion of the Coaching Committee, provided outstanding service to croquet.
+Each year Croquet England recognises one coach who has, in the opinion of the Coaching Committee, provided outstanding service to croquet.
 This award is called 'Coach of the Year'.
-Please pass nominations to the Chairman of the CA Coaching Committee.
+Please pass nominations to the Chair of the Coaching Committee.

 For information about how to train and qualify as a coach, please refer to Becoming a Coach

 Coach of the Year 2022: Liz Wilson - Fylde CC

 Liz has been actively involved for many years in promoting croquet, introducing newcomers to the game, coaching those in the earlier stages of their croquet journey, and enthusiastically supporting more able players to continue to improve.

 In adddition to coaching GC, Liz has put together and implemented a structured approach to AC coaching, with taster sessions, introductrory courses, internal competitions, fun eventrs, additional coaching for AC improvers, coaching for GC players interestred in taking up AC, and arranging regular coaching sessions at Fylde open to players from across the North West Federation.

 Liz sees the key elements of successful coaching as patience, making it fun, treating people as individuals, breaking learning into manageable steps, and involving volunteer coaches who are carefully matched to the right individual.

 It is clear that Fylde and the NOrth West Federation are blessed to have Liz.
 She is always willing to go the extra mile and understands that a coach will get the best results by investing time with people in order to build strong relationships.
 Her passion for coaching is undiminished and she is looking forward to working with the next generation of croquet players.